shapesinc/api/examples/social/shape-vscode/README.md

 ## ✨ Features

 - ✅ Chat with any Shapes model using its shape username
-- ✅ Create multiple tabs — one per shape agent
+- ✅ Chat with individual shapes or make groupchats!
-- ✅ Isolated chat history per shape tab
+- ✅ Attach files to your messages
 - ✅ Clean, dark-themed UI with assistant/user message styling
 - ✅ Clear individual chat histories
 - ✅ Built with native VS Code Webview API